Section 546(e) Bankruptcy Safe Harbor Exemptions: Recent Developments

 NY bankruptcy court issues long-awaited ruling in Lehman bankruptcy case

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide practitioners with a solid understanding of the scope and limits of the safe harbor provisions for financial contracts.
+This CLE course will provide practitioners with a solid understanding of the scope and limits of the safe harbor provisions for financial contracts.
 The panel will analyze lessons from recent case law and outline best practices for defending the preference and fraudulent transfer safe harbor.

 - Section 546 safe harbors

 - Lehman bankruptcy developments, including LBHI v.
 JPMorgan Chase Bank

 - Leveraged buyout transaction litigation

 The panel will review these and other key questions:

 - What trends have developed regarding the settlement payment safe harbor in leveraged buyout transactions?

 - How are ipso facto and bankruptcy clauses relevant to the safe harbor protections of the Code?